justEhmadSaeed/docker-basics/hello-docker/README.md

 -   [how to containerize it](#how-to-containerize-it)
 -   [how to interact with it](#how-to-interact-with-it)

-### How to Develop a docker image
+### How to Develop a Docker Image

 1. Let's create a Dockerfile file in our app directory.
-2. Learn about the docker keywords like FROM, WORKDIR, COPY and CMD.
+2. Learn about the docker keywords like FROM, WORKDIR, COPY, and CMD.
-3. Run the following command in t current hello-docker app directory to create our own local image.
+3. Run the following command in the current hello-docker app directory to create our own local image.

 ```bash
 docker build -t <tag name> PATH_TO_DOCKERFILE